wpernath/kustomize-ubi/README.md

 # Kustomize-ubi / toolbox-ubi
-A docker image based on Red Hat UBI 8.7 minimal to be used for demo purposes.
+A container image based on Red Hat UBI 8.7 minimal to be used for demo purposes.

 ## Content of the image
 Originally just a simple kustomize container image, it's now a toolbox image, which I am using in my CI/CD chains.
 It contains the following tools: